Los Angeles is a big city.

 Located in the geographical center of Los Angeles, you can conveniently access Franklin Canyon Park from any hotel around Los Angeles — and you can look for a good deal on sites like Expedia.com.

-The park got its start as a natural summer retreat for a rich, oil family in the 1930s, but today the area contains more than five miles of hikes, varying in difficulty and scenery.
+The park started as a natural summer retreat for a wealthy oil family in the 1930s, but today the area contains more than five miles of hikes, varying in difficulty and scenery.

 Plus, Franklin Canyon is commonly used as a backdrop to major Hollywood films, most notably the memorable hitchhiking scene in Clark Gable’s “It Happened One Night,” so you can easily inject some pop culture fun into your day of hiking.